+In April 2015, the World Bank approved a grant for the Lesotho Highlands Development Authority (LHDA) to conduct further feasibility studies.
 In July 2015 the LHDA solicited Expressions of Interest from suitably qualified consultants, and following completion of the evaluation process, six consultants were shortlisted from 24 submissions, to participate in a competitive bidding process.
-The six shortlisted firms represent a wide international market reach and include at least one firm from a developing country, as the World Bank procurement criteria stipulated.
-The firms which hail from North and South America, Europe, Australia and South Africa, offer considerable expertise and are expected to yield a high standard of service.
-Some of these include Lesotho firms in their teams.
+The six shortlisted firms represented a wide international market reach and included at least one firm from a developing country, as the World Bank procurement criteria stipulated.
+The firms which hail from North and South America, Europe, Australia and South Africa, offer considerable expertise and were expected to yield a high standard of service.

 The six shortlisted consultants were provided with the Terms of Reference (as part of the full Request for Proposals pack) towards the end of October 2015 for the further feasibility studies and were invited to submit proposals by 18 December 2015.

 The evaluation of the proposals received was concluded in early 2016 and following the approval of the World Bank, the successful bidder, a joint venture of EDF, GIBB and Multiconsult was appointed.